-- 1. Place the vehicle on the centerstand.
+- 1. Place the vehicle on a level surface and hold it in an upright position.
 A slight tilt to the side can result in a false reading. - 2.
 Start the engine, warm it up for several minutes, and then turn it off. - 3.
 Wait a few minutes until the oil settles. - 4.
 Remove the engine oil dipstick and wipe it clean, insert it back into the hole (without screwing it in), and then remove it again to check the oil level.